ItsMeDizoYT/SolsRNG-Morning-Summary/README.md

 ## ✨ Features

 - 💤 **AFK Recording** – Records your full AFK session automatically
-- 📊 **Discord Summary** – Sends a clean, detailed summary of your AFK session
+- 📊 **Discord Summary** – Sends a clean, detailed summary of your AFK session (use /wakeup in your discord server)
 - 🎬 **Replay & Full Session Videos** – Watch highlights or your entire AFK session
 - 📡 **Disconnect detection and (soon) auto reconnect!** - Don't miss out on any rolls!